Criticality and covered area fraction in confetti and Voronoi percolation: Abstract

 \section{Abstract}

-Using the randomized algorithm method developed by Duminil-Copin, Raoufi, Tassion (2019b) we exhibit sharp phase transition for the confetti percolation model.
-This provides an alternate proof that the critical parameter for percolation in this model is $1/2$ when the underlying shapes for the distinct colours arise from the same distribution and extends the work of Hirsch (2015) and M\"{u}ller (2016).
-In addition we study the covered area fraction for this model, which is akin to the covered volume fraction in continuum percolation.
-Modulo a certain `transitivity condition' this study allows us to calculate exact critical parameter for percolation when the underlying shapes for different colours may be of different sizes.
-Similar results are also obtained for the Poisson Voronoi percolation model when different coloured points have different growth speeds..
+Using the randomized algorithm method developed by Duminil-Copin, Raoufi and Tassion (2019b), we exhibit sharp phase transition for the confetti percolation model.
+This provides an alternate proof, than that of Ahlberg, Tassion and Texeira (2018), for the critical parameter for percolation in this model to be $1/2$ when the radius of the underlying shapes for the distinct colours arise from the same distribution.
+In addition, we study the covered area fraction for this model, which is akin to the covered volume fraction in continuum percolation.
+Modulo a certain `transitivity condition', this study allows us to calculate exact critical parameter for percolation when the underlying shapes for different colours may be of different sizes.
+Similar results are also obtained for the Poisson Voronoi percolation model when different coloured points have different growth speeds.

-{\bf Key words:} Confetti percolation, Voronoi percolation, randomized algorithm, Boolean model, covered area fraction
+{\bf Key words:} Confetti percolation, Voronoi percolation, Randomized algorithm, Boolean model, Covered area fraction

 {\bf AMS 2000 Subject Classification:} 60K35.